-Do I need to have my bachelor's degree prior to applying to the Accelerated program?
+Do I need to have my bachelor's degree prior to applying to the Accelerated pathway?

 Yes.
-We can only consider applicants who have a degree that is posted by December of the application period.
+We can only consider applicants who have finished their classess for their degree at the end the Fall semster of the application period, with their degree posting in December or January of the application period.

-How long is the Accelerated BSN program?
-Am I able to take a semester off or attend the Accelerated BSN program part-time?
+How long is the Accelerated BSN pathway?
+Am I able to take a semester off or attend the Accelerated BSN pathway part-time?

-The program consists of 61 semester units of nursing coursework that must be completed full-time throughout the course of 2 years (5 semesters).
+This pathway is completed full-time throughout the course of 2 years (5 semesters).
 Summer semester is required.
-Students are not able to attend the program part-time or take a semester off from the program due to it being a full-time, cohort-style program
+Students are not able to attend this pathway part-time or take a semester off from due to it being full-time and cohort-style.

 When are courses offered during the semester?

 Lecture courses are held in the morning or afternoon during the weekday.
-Lecture courses are not held on the weekends or during the night.
-Clinical hours (lab) can be scheduled any day of the week, and are either 8, 10, or 12 hour shifts.
+Lecture courses are not held on the weekends or during the evening.
+Clinical hours (lab) will be scheduled according to faculty and hospital availability, any day of the week, and range from 8 to 12 hour shifts.
 These shifts will either be day-time shifts, or over-night shifts.
-Please view the curriculum page for a sample course schedule.

 Where will the clinical hours be completed?
 How many clinical hours are required?

 The School of Nursing has many clinical partners.
-Clinical placement sites will be within a 50 mile radius of the main CSUF campus.
+Clinical placement sites will be within a 50 mile radius of the CSUF campus in Fullerton, CA.